 Children or staff may re-enter the building after the building is checked and declared safe.

 We feel that religious teachings should be left up to the parents.
 Also, we usually have parties at Christmas, Easter, Halloween, etc. If you do not wish to have your child participate in these, please let us know.

 Washable, practical clothes are the best for day care.
 If possible, please do not dress your children in clothing that cannot be taken off without help, such as suspenders and one-piece leotard underclothing and tight belts.
 This can be frustrating and often leads to embarrassing bathroom accidents.

 All children must wear inside shoes or slippers in day care.
 Shoes should cover and protect the feet and allow for safety in running and playing.
 Please make sure your child has indoor/outdoor shoes that are not tight and easy to put in and take off.
 This will motivate your child to develop self-help skills.
 Closed shoes are recommended.

 Extra clothing is needed for all children.
 Each child must always have at least two (2) changes of clothes including socks.
-In case of need the centre will provide its own clothes.
+In case of need the Centre will provide its own clothes.
 Please bring them back washed and no later than in 2 days.
-All articles of clothing or any other belongings must be labeled with the child’s name and kept in his/her locker.
+All articles of clothing or any other belongings must be labelled with the child’s name and kept in his/her locker.